ARMmbed/mbed-os-5-docs/docs/api/platform/ScopedRamExecutionLock.md

 ### Example

-This example shows how you can enable execution from RAM from main.
+This example shows how you can enable execution from RAM from main:

 ```C++
 #include "mbed.h"